-Mia practices the body of performance to explore and critique wide-ranging themes (ex. fandom, whiteness, altered states, death, the spectre of capitalism) – playfully blurring the lines between theatre and visual art, she delves into subject material with vigour and imagination.
-Altering perspective, baring process, queering, unsettling, combining different forms, making strange, and juxtaposing imagery are some of the actions that inform the making of her various projects.
+Mia practices the body of performance to explore wide-ranging themes (fandom, whiteness, death, religion, pop culture) – while playfully blurring the lines between theatre and visual art.
+Queering, juxtaposing, unsettling, disturbing, re-mixing, winking, collaborating, baring process, and making strange are some of the actions that inform the devising of her various projects.
 Mia is currently an Assistant Professor in the Faculty of Fine Arts at the University of Lethbridge and visitor on Treaty 7 Territory, Canada.

-Mia was the co-artistic director (alongside Ian Mozdzen) of – out of line theatre – founded in Winnipeg, Canada (2003-2016).
+Mia was the co-artistic director (alongside Ian Mozdzen) of the notorious – out of line theatre – founded in Winnipeg, Canada (2003-2016).
 The company created 10 original works, various shorter projects, and toured nationally.
 (Some of the best days of my life!)

 Mia’s recent ventures include Sapientia (Montreal 2019, Lethbridge 2018, Winnipeg 2015), Destroy She Said (Winnipeg 2018), Postcolonial Postcards (Dalnavert Museum, Winnipeg 2017), and White Bread (Edmonton 2016 and Antwerp, Munich, Innsbruck, Belgrade, 2014).
 Her object theatre adaptation of Sapientia – a martyr play written in the 10th century by history’s first (known) female playwright Hrotsvitha of Gandershiem, won two 2018 METAs (Montreal English Theatre Awards) for Outstanding Independent Production and Outstanding Contribution to Theatre (produced by Scapegoat Carnivale Theatre, Montreal).